When can Navigation Rules be Overlooked?

 When navigating hazardous seas, it’s easy to forget basic safety precautions.
 Following proper nautical procedures isn’t usually a top priority when faced with rough seas.

 Sailors in such difficult conditions will disregard some navigational norms to make it back to shore alive.
-For example, a ship may feel safer traveling alongside other vessels in hazardous seas.
+For example, a ship may feel safer travelling alongside other vessels in hazardous seas.

 When a Vessel has Little Maneuverability

-The captain and crew of a ship with limited maneuverability may break the law to ensure everyone’s safety.
+The captain and crew of a ship with limited manoeuvrability may break the law to ensure everyone’s safety.

 That said, doing so may put everyone on board in harm’s way.
-It is crucial to make informed decisions using all the data when traveling in such hazardous settings.
+It is crucial to make informed decisions using all the data when travelling in such hazardous settings.

-Some navigational principles can be bent if you’re in a more agile ship heading toward a less agile one since you have to account for the other ship’s inability to prevent a collision actively.
+Some navigational principles can be bent if you’re in a more agile ship heading toward a less agile one, since you have to account for the other ship’s inability to prevent a collision.
 In such a scenario, the other boat acts as the primary watercraft.

 When the Sailor is Inexperienced